 Partner Schools

-The Luddy School of Informatics, Computing, and Engineering allows INDI to have the ability to create intricate code and teach students and teachers the increasingly vital industry of information technology, also known as IT.
+The Luddy School of Informatics, Computing, and Engineering allows INDI to have the ability to create intricate code using AI/ML and teach students/researchers the increasingly vital industry of information technology, also known as IT.
+The school continues to be completely unique in composition, intellectual breadth, and mission.
+With a twenty-first century sensibility, the Luddy School integrates computing, social science, and information systems design in unique ways.

 The School of Science offers the same Purdue degree, but to students that want to enter the scientific or mathematics fields.
 Participants of INDI also have the opportunity to spend their summers in the new Science and Engineering Laboratory Building, with new and competitive equipment.